The longer bio

 Mark Manson / #1 New York Times bestselling author

 Sarah now hosts a thought-leading podcast Wild with Sarah Wilson, is a keynote speaker and advisor to corporations and universities on social media, anxiety and existential risk.
-Most recently, she guest lectured for the University of Cambridge’s Sustainability and Leadership master’s course and partnered with the Climate Council on a national consumer campaign.
+She’s guest lectured for the University of Cambridge’s Sustainability and Leadership masters course and partnered with organisations such as the Climate Council, Harvard University and Intelligence Squared on campaigns.

-Somewhat in paradoxical contrast, Sarah regularly consults to large corporates (admittedly on sustainability issues in the main).
-She has worked with Woolworths, Blackrock and a major Australian bank in this capacity.
+Somewhat in paradoxical contrast, Sarah regularly consults to large corporates, such as Woolworths, Blackrock and a major Australian bank, on sustainability and minimalist values.

 She is an experienced keynote speaker and MC who has presented to the New York Times, Microsoft USA, Google, Apple, the National Press Club in Canberra, National Australia Bank, IKEA, Monash University, RMIT, Harvard University and more.